Diffusion in liquids

-This class practical shows that diffusion takes place in liquids.
-Students place colourless crystals of lead nitrate and potassium iodide at opposite sides of a Petri dish of deionised water.
-As they dissolve and diffuse towards each other they form clouds of yellow lead iodide.
+In this experiment, students place colourless crystals of lead nitrate and potassium iodide at opposite sides of a Petri dish of deionised water.
+As these substances dissolve and diffuse towards each other, students can observe clouds of yellow lead iodide forming, demonstrating that diffusion has taken place.

 This practical activity takes around 30 minutes.